009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 On other POSIX-based systems, simply use the packages provided on the downloads page linked above, or compile and install it from source.

+- save audio input as a file
+- process audio input to text

 ## 3) Findings and achievements